-All State will have to set up t Water & Sanitation Support Organization (WSSO) under State Water and Sanitation Mission (SWSM) to deal with CCDU, NRWQM&S (DWT Labs), MIS/ Computerization project, M&E and IEC &HRD (CCDU), R&D, etc as explained in para 9 of the guideline for which 100% fund is provided by Department of Drinking Water Supply, Ministry of Rural Development, Government of India.
-The personnel can be engaged as per CCDU guidelines and the State Government should clearly define the role and functions of this organization.
+All States will have to set up Water and Sanitation Support Organization (WSSO) under State Water and Sanitation Mission (SWSM) to deal with CCDU, NRWQM&S (DWT Labs), MIS/Computerization project, M&E and IEC&HRD (CCDU), R&D, etc as explained in para 9 of the guideline for which 100% funds is provided by Department of Drinking Water Supply, Ministry of Rural Development, Government of India.
+The

-As a first step towards achieving this objective, there will be a single State Water & Sanitation Mission (SWSM) at the State/ UT level.
-The salient feature of the institutional framework, composition of the SWSM and its role is defined in Swajaldhara guideline (2002) issued by Ministry of Rural Development, Government of India is given in Annexure VIII.
+As a first step towards achieving this objective, there will be a single State Water and Sanitation Mission (SWSM) at the State/UT level.
+The salient features of the institutional framework, composition of the SWSM and its role is defined in Swajaldhara guideline (2002) issued by Ministry of Rural Development, Government of India as given in Annexure VIII.

-It will be providing the operational flexibility to the States/ UTs, so that the desired thrust is made available for an integrated implementation of institutionalizing community participation under Rural Water Supply Programme and Total Sanitation Campaign (TSC).
+It will be providing the operational flexibility to the States/UTs, so that the desired thrust is made available for an integrated implementation of institutionalizing community participation under Rural Water Supply Programme and Total Sanitation Campaign (TSC).